 Â

-The mark ranks as the third-best performance in Mountain West Conference history.
-It is also the second time this year the pair have broken the school record.
+The mark ranks as the third-best performance in Mountain West history.
+It is also the second time this season that the pair has broken the school record.

 Â